CurveDocs/curve-docs/docs/lending/contracts/vault.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the factory.

     Function to set the maximum amount of assets that can be supplied to the vault.
-This function is only avaliable in a newer version of the vault contract.
+This function is only available in a newer version of the vault contract.

     Emits: `SetMaxSupply`